Paolo Baltaro

-Paolo Baltaro (born 1967 in Genoa), is a musician, singer, songwriter, producer, and founder of Banksville Records.
+Paolo Baltaro (born 22 February 1967) is an Italian musician, singer, songwriter, producer, and founder of Banksville Records.

 Career

 As producer, he has worked with Jazz Bigbox (Banksville), Even Vast (Black Lotus), Gabriel Delta (Banksville), McAllan (Ariston), Arcansiel (Musea), Roulette Cinese (Toast), Società Anonima Decostruzionismi Organici (Btf-Ams), Mhmm (Banksville), Sorella Maldestra (Banksville), Terry Dene and Lica Cecato.

-Whilst living in Italy Paolo joined the Neo Prog band Arcansiel at the time of their third album, Normality of Perversion, which was followed by Swimming in the Sand.
+While living in Italy, Baltaro joined the Neo Prog band, Arcansiel, at the time of their third album, Normality of Perversion, which was followed by Swimming in the Sand.
 In 2008, he formed the experimental nu-jazz quintet S.A.D.O.
 (Società Anonima Decostruzionismi Organici) as a spin-off of Arcansiel.

 With S.A.D.O., he was made the 12th "Tribute to Demetrio Stratos" and also won the "Darwin award of Italian non-conventional music".

-In 2010 he was awarded best progressive producer of the year by the Prog Award webzine for the conceptual bilingual album Weather Underground.

-In 2008 he released Do Not Disturb, a blues album with Mhmm for Banksville Records as songwriter, producer, singer, bassist and keyboardist.
+In 2010, he was awarded best progressive producer of the year by the Prog Award webzine for the conceptual bilingual album, Weather Underground.
+In 2008, he released Do Not Disturb, a blues album with Mhmm for Banksville Records as songwriter, producer, singer, bassist and keyboardist.

-In 2011, Baltaro released Low Fare Flight to the Earth, his solo album, as singer and composer, playing all instruments, for Musea records.
-Now based in London, Paolo is also the drummer of Laura Guidi and of acclaimed Italian punk band Sorella Maldestra (producer of their second album, Maltempo).
+In 2011, Baltaro released Low Fare Flight to the Earth, his solo album, as singer and composer, playing all instruments, for Musea Records.
+Now based in London, Baltaro is also the drummer of Laura Guidi and of the Italian punk band, Sorella Maldestra (producer of their second album, Maltempo).

-In 2016 he released his first book in Italian, "Gli Ambienti Teorici Multidimensionali", with an English language edition available soon.
-In the same year he released his second solo album The Day After The Night Before and played the guitar in the Sound Wall Project album "Drunk", led by Andrea Bonizzi, with Colin Edwin of Porcupine Tree on bass and Angelo Bruschini of Massive Attack.
+In 2016, he released his first book in Italian, Gli Ambienti Teorici Multidimensionali, with an English language edition available.
+In the same year, he released his second solo album, The Day After The Night Before. and played the guitar in the Sound Wall Project album "Drunk, led by Andrea Bonizzi, with Colin Edwin of Porcupine Tree on bass and Angelo Bruschini of Massive Attack.

 In 2017, he produced the original soundtrack of La Tempete, a movie by Ricky Mastro.
 In January 2019, he released with the S.A.D.O.
-Società Anonima Decostruzionismi Organici, "Musiche per signorine da marito – Cura uditiva della narcolessia in forma Sentenziale" [38] (Banksville Records), a double experimental album, in English and Italian version in the same record, formed of nine songs (total duration: seven minutes and 30 seconds), recorded in Sentential format (song, truth, sentence).
+Società Anonima Decostruzionismi Organici, Musiche per signorine da marito – Cura uditiva della narcolessia in forma Sentenziale (Banksville Records), a double experimental album, in English and Italian versions on the same record, formed of nine songs (total duration: seven minutes and 30 seconds), recorded in Sentential format (song, truth, sentence).

-In August 2019 he releases with the Brazilian singer Lica Cecato "Call Porter – A time warp into Cole Porter's music", made of songs written by Cole Porter, with arrangements based on Rock, Pop, Progressive, Chill Out, Electro-Punk, Mersey Beat, Metal and various experimental stuff, including elements of Contemporary music in the same record.
-The record was released as "Lica Cecato and Paolo Baltaro's orchestra".
+In August 2019, he released with the Brazilian singer Lica Cecato Call Porter – A time warp into Cole Porter's music, made of songs written by Cole Porter, with arrangements based on rock, pop, progressive rock, chill out, electro-punk, Merseybeat, heavy metal and various experimental elements, including elements of contemporary music in the same record.
+The record was released as by "Lica Cecato and Paolo Baltaro's orchestra".